sateler/yii2-util/README.md

             'class' => LinkColumn::class,
             'attribute' => 'name',
+            'idAttribute' => 'id', // 'id' by default, 'linkIdAttribute' => 'id', // the id attribute name for the generated link url, 'id' by default (...?id=...)
-            'idAttribute' => 'id', // 'id' by default, 'action' => 'update', // 'view' by default 'controller' => 'models', // null by default (current controller)
+            'action' => 'update', // 'view' by default 'controller' => 'models', // null by default (current controller)
             //  if you need something more complex than a simple link